Ensemble properties of high frequency data and intraday trading rules: Developing and applying intraday strategies

 Table (\ref{tabb}) reports the same quantities as Table (\ref{taba}), but by year (we drop 1985 and 2010 where only part of the year was available).
 In general, the use of a 25\% quantile provides the higher average profit.
-Furthermore, we observe that the largest part of negative values are identified in the range 2004-2007, where the market was clearly upward trending and in a low volatility phase.
+Furthermore, we observe that the various trading strategies are concordant in showing negative values in the range 2004-2007, where the market was clearly upward trending and in a low volatility phase.
 This is an expected outcome, since the model detects violations which are associated with high price fluctuations.
 The largest profits are located during 1986 and 1987, in a high volatility period.
 Overall, the average profit per trade is relatively small, and occasionally even negative.
 On the other hand, during some specific market phases the trading strategy provides large average profits per trade, see for instance the 90's.

+Besides the impact of quantile level and number of conditioning returns, a third element is of interest: the number and type of trades created by the strategy in a given time interval.
+Table (\ref{tabc}) reports several elements for the most recent years.
+The first column just repeats the content of Table (\ref{tabb}), while the following ones separately consider Long and Short trades distinguishing between ``true'' and ``false'' signals.
+We call ``true'' a trading signal which really provides a positive trade profit.
+As previously mentioned, the existence of ``false'' signals is also influenced by the discreteness of our dataset and the ratio true-to-false signals might not be optimal.